January 5, 2023

 In particular, using a CRQ methodology that provides detailed insights into the financial impact of cyber risk, and which displays how different cybersecurity actions can result in different financial outcomes, can show whether your cybersecurity spend is effective.

-CISOs might find themselves in positions like wanting to invest in new security controls or cybersecurity programs that could help prevent incidents like a data breach, or needing to justify annual staffing costs.
-But trying to convince someone who lacks much cybersecurity knowledge can be hard, unless you speak in terms that they resonate with.
+CISOs might find themselves in position of wanting to invest in new security controls, adopt innovative technology tools, or reorganize the current resource allocation in a way that could help prevent incidents like a data breach.
+But trying to convince someone of these cybersecurity necessities to someone who lacks the technical cyber knowledge can be hard, unless you translate your arguments into terms that they resonate with.

 In many cases, that means talking about risk management and business impact, e.g., “This type of cyber event could cost us up to $1 million, but if we invest $10,000 in this area, we could cut that financial exposure in half.”
 These financial terms could be much more convincing than diving into details on how ransomware encryption works, for example, which others might lack the technical background to understand.

 Understanding the importance of financially quantifying cyber risk is only half the battle.
 You also need to be able to make those calculations and use them effectively.
-One way to do so is with an automated platform like Quantum.
+One way to do so is with an automated platform like Kovrr's cyber risk quantification platform.

 If CISOs tried to manually calculate cyber risk on their own, or worked with a consultant on a risk assessment, the results could be outdated by the time they’re ready.
 Plus, it’s hard to continually do those calculations, and you never know when you’ll need to prove ROI.